 Dunkeld: Our final stop before returning to Edinburgh was Dunkeld, an adorable little town along the Tay River.

 Edinburgh: Back in Edinburgh we explored shops around Grassmarket and had dinner at El Toro Loco (basically a hipper Chipotle).
-We ended the night drinking spiked hot chocolate at Elephant Cafe which is a cafe now famous for JK Rowling writing parts of Harry Potter there.
+We ended the night drinking spiked hot chocolate at Elephant Cafe, the cafe where JK Rowling wrote parts of Harry Potter.

 Day 8: The Finale